allisonmachado/blog.allison.bsb.br/posts/mysql-transaction-model.md

 On the opposite, a gap-lock is a lock on a range between records from a query that defines a conditional range filter.
 For example, SELECT c1 FROM t WHERE c1 BETWEEN 10 and 20 FOR UPDATE prevents other transactions from inserting a value of 12 or 18 into column t.c1 - creating a gap-lock between rows that have c1 among 10 and 20.

 A gap-lock taken by one transaction does not prevent another transaction from taking a gap-lock on the same range.
-Gap locks can co-exist - they are “purely inhibitive”, which means that their only purpose is to prevent other transactions from inserting to the gap (see Intension Exclusive (IX) Locks).
+Gap locks can co-exist - they are “purely inhibitive”, which means their only purpose is to prevent other transactions from inserting to the gap (see Intension Exclusive (IX) Locks).

 ## next-key-locks